 Art by Bojan Novakovic

 For example, if you’re redesigning one of your favorite apps, don’t simply overhaul the interface and add a few interactions.
-Take it back to the drawing board.
+Take it back to the drawing board and redefine the product strategy.
 Do your research and find out what kind of pain points people have.
 Create something new and test your designs with real users.

 Another approach is to give back to a community or organization in need.
 Tap your networks and look for nonprofits in need of your skills.
 While you may end up working for free, a dazzling design for an organization that’s doing some good in the world looks great in a portfolio.